fr3h4g/redis-file-transfer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "\U0001F41B Bug report"
-about: Report a bug or unexpected behavior while using GitHub CLI
+about: Report a bug or unexpected behavior while using redis-file-transfer
 title: ''
 labels: bug
 assignees: ''